The Best Multisport Watches Compared

 Garmin Instinct Solar

-Use in smartwatch mode: Get up to 24 days or 54 days with optimal solar conditions
+- Smartwatch mode: up to 24 days, or up to 54 days with optimal solar conditions

-Using Battery Save Watch Mode: Get up to 56 days to unlimited battery life with optimal solar conditions
+- Battery Saver Watch Mode: up to 56 days, or unlimited with optimal solar conditions

-With GPS enabled: Get up to 30 hours or 38 hours with optimal solar conditions
+- GPS mode: up to 30 hours, or up to 38 hours with optimal solar conditions

-Using Max Battery GPS Mode: Get up to 70 hours or 145 hours with optimal solar conditions
+- Max Battery GPS Mode: up to 70 hours, or up to 145 hours with optimal solar conditions

-Using Expedition GPS Activity Mode: Get up to 28 days or 68 days with optimal solar conditions
+- Expedition GPS Activity Mode: up to 28 days, or up to 68 days with optimal solar conditions

 Polar Vantage M vs Garmin Instinct